 Flowchart of Python if-else statement

 The block of code following the else statement is executed as the condition present in the if statement is false after calling the statement which is not in the block(without spaces).

 i is greater than 15 i'm in else Block i'm not in if and not in else Block

-Example 2: Python if else in list comprehension
+Example of Python if else statement in a list comprehension

 [16, 3, 18, 18]

 A nested if is an if statement that is the target of another if statement.
 Nested if statements mean an if statement inside another if statement.
 Yes, Python allows us to nest if statements within if statements. i.e, we can place an if statement inside another if statement.